Brewing a Nut Brown All Grain Ale: A Recipe and All You Need To Know.

 Corn, cane sugar, and other adjuncts are traditional in many English beers but are unnecessary for a nut-brown ale.

 They thin the body and reduce the intensity of the base malt flavors.
-Brown sugar won’t add much in the way of flavor, either.
+Brown sugar doesn’t add much flavor, either.

 For a great nut brown ale, stick to just base malted barley.